Books written by the Saints

 - Imitation of Christ

-I want to send a warning too that some books which the publisher or author claim are works by the saints are fraud.
+I want to send a warning, I have found that some books which a publisher or author claim are works by the saints are fraud.
 Beware!

 “Of the making of many books there is no end, and in much study there is weariness for the flesh.
 The last word, when all is heard: Fear God and keep His commandments, for this is man’s all; because God will bring to judgment every work, with all its hidden qualities, whether good or bad” (Ecclesiasties 12:14).

-Therefore, please don’t get carried away with reading books…most knowledge comes from prayer and God’s Word, not books.
-God will use books to help us grow, and they are good, but please read them sparingly and spend the rest of our time learning how to love God through prayer and His Word.
-Personally, I only read about 30 mins a day for enrichment…some might be called to read more, but too much of a good thing isn’t good any more.
+Therefore, please don’t get carried away with reading books…most knowledge and true wisdom comes from prayer and striving to live God’s Word, not books.
+God will use books to help motivate and enlighten us, for us to grow.
+They are good, but please read them sparingly and spend the rest of our time learning how to love God through prayer and His Word–trying to live His will perfectly.
+Personally, I only read about 30 mins a day for enrichment…some might be called to read more and some less, but too much of a good thing isn’t good any more.

 “[Looking at a library of holy books, St Therese de Lisieux stated to her sister] I should have only broken my poor little head and have lost the precious time which I have spent [if I read these books], instead, in loving God.”